Toyota 1MZ-FE Engine Problems

 2) Unreliable Knock Sensor

 Regardless of the overall reliability of the Toyota 1MZ-FE, a bad knock sensor can be a common occurrence.
 The knock sensor detects if the vibrations coming from the engine are unusual or not.
 This sensor will decrease acceleration and overall power if failing.
 Unfortunately, the knock sensor cannot be repaired once it fails and must be completely replaced.
-Toyota corrected this issue by replacing the knock sensor altogether in the 3MZ-FE with a new, more durable flat-type knock sensor.

 The 1MZ-FE will lose power and acceleration that should be noticeable to drivers.
 With the loss of power also comes a loss of efficiency.
 This loss of efficiency is identified by higher fuel consumption.
 It’s important to note that a bad knock sensor can result in an engine running too hot.
 A hot engine can produce an increase in emissions that can potentially fail your engine when trying to pass a state inspection test.